Updated for 2021

 In today’s world, it is critical for your online store to speak to your brick and mortar through automation.
 Not doing so, leads to bad reviews and makes it harder to retain customers.
 For example, if you don’t have a holiday item left on the shelves, the customer should have the option of getting it shipped to their doorstep by ordering it on your website.
 On the other hand, if a customer has picked up a product from your physical store, it’s a nice touch to send them a thank you email as they step out and a follow-up email after a few days for a review.

 These are all mistakes that can tank your marketing campaigns.
 If you want to blow your marketing campaigns out of the water this holiday season, ensure that you’re covering all the holes mention above.
 However, the biggest struggle that most companies have is a stack of marketing technology that doesn’t communicate with each other.
-If you’re looking for a unified marketing cloud build check out Maropost for Marketing here.
+If you’re looking for a unified marketing cloud build check out Maropost Marketing Cloud here.

 Want to see how your customer experience fairs against some of the biggest brands in the world?
 Download the Consumer Expectations guide below.